prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 Tokens implement the Expr interface, so no special distinction has to be made here.

-These functions gradually build up a syntax tree and perform all error and type checking on the way, using the hints provided by the passed `ErrCodes`
+These functions gradually build up a syntax tree and perform all error and type checking along the way, using the hints provided by the given `ErrCodes`

-### The Expr interface
+### The Expr Interface

-All Syntax tree nodes satisfy the `Expr` interface which will at least implement the following functions.
+All Syntax tree nodes must satisfy the `Expr` interface and implement at least the following functions:

     type Expr interface {
         // A string representation